Do you want to start a business but you haven’t found the right idea?

 Here are some of the most common types of businesses:

 - Brick and mortar – If you love to be around other people, you will enjoy this type of business.
-You could start a retail business where you have face-to-face daily interaction with customers.
-I know people who feel best when they are in close proximity to other people.
+You could start a retail store where you have daily face-to-face interaction with customers.
+I know people who feel best when they are close to other people.
 A brick and mortar business is ideal for them.

 - Pros – There will always be a market for people who want to shop in brick and mortar stores.
 Many people want the pleasure of buying and getting a product immediately.